Taylor-Hanson/OmniLister/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed // Copyright 2025 Julie Hanson.
+All rights reserved..

 ## 🆘 Support